Liam-Weitzel/SIMD-Exploration/README.md

 xset s 60 60 +dpms
 ```

-Finally, to run the experiment use the commands:
+Finally, to run the experiment the following commands are used:
 ```
 $sudo chmod 777 benchmark.sh
 $sudo ./benchmark.sh